vgurianov/uml-sp/README.md

 # UML2 SP: Object-oriented simulation language
 The UML-profile intend for the development of simulation models.
 The development use a modified Unified Process.
-A UML2 SP models not dependent for programming language.
+UML2 SP models do not depend on the programming language.

 We opinion, the language useful to scientific simulation.
 The UML2 SP describe object of study as an ontology, i.e. as non-numeric model.
 This valuable if the mathematical model of object is not known.
 The ontology can be investigate simulation method.
 Also, the language can be used to technical simulation, however, this is more expensive than the GPSS or AnyLogic simulation but it is justified if the high quality of the model is necessary.<br/>